The Best Franchises for Veterans

 • More opportunities to travel.

-If all of these elements appeal to you, you’re probably ready to become a vetrepreneur.
-Just what is a vetrepreneur, you ask?
-A vetrepreneur is just what it sounds like: a veteran who translates military skills to become an entrepreneur after military service.
+If all of these elements appeal to you, you’re probably ready to become a “vetrepreneur” and join our travel agent business opportunity.
+Just what is a “vetrepreneur,” you ask?
+A vetrepreneur is just what it sounds like – a veteran who translates his or her military skills to become an entrepreneur after military service.

 Vetrepreneurs often thrive because of the strong network they’ve built during their time in the military.
-The military is setup as a system to provide you with resources, training, experience, and confidence that will lead you to success.
+The military is set up as a system to provide you with resources, training, experience, and confidence that will lead you to success.
 The military structure offers a similar format as the franchise model provides.
-Franchising has a proven system and formula for success that, when followed, allows entrepreneurs, and vetrepreneurs alike, find achievement, prosperity, growth, and success.
-Having meaningful connections all over the world helps these vetrepreneurs start businesses that take off quickly and stand the test of time.
+Franchising has a proven system and formula for success that allows entrepreneurs and vetrepreneurs alike to find achievement, prosperity, growth and success.
+Having meaningful connections all over the world helps vetrepreneurs start businesses that take off quickly and stand the test of time.
+Choosing from amongst the best franchises for veterans will help ensure you’re starting your business journey off on the right foot.

 Small Business Ideas for Active Military

-So what is military entrepreneurship?
+So, what is military entrepreneurship?
 This is when an active military member starts a business on the side of serving the country.
 The business can be run after normal duties are done for the day, or when the military member is home for longer periods of time.
-A flexible business can also be run remotely, or a spouse or business partner can take over when the military member is on active duty.
+A flexible business, like a work from home franchise, can also be run remotely, or a spouse or business partner can take over when the military member is on active duty.

-Active duty military members make great candidates for entrepreneurship because they already have a steady paycheck coming in, as well as healthcare for the family and a stable job.
-Start Up Businesses & Business Opportunities for Veterans & Retired Military
+Active-duty military members make great candidates for entrepreneurship because they already have a steady paycheck coming in, as well as healthcare for the family and a stable job.

 How to Succeed as a Vetrepreneur

-If you’re ready to get started and wondering how to get off on the right foot, here are some tips to consider.
+If you’re ready to get started and wondering how to start a veteran owned business, here are some tips to consider:

 • How you’ll get funding